 What rules do doorstep lenders follow?

 The FCA must regulate all home credit lenders for them to operate.
 Many who approach customers in their homes are not.
 By law, doorstep lenders require written permission to visit a customer and are not allowed to call uninvited.
 The same rules apply if an agent is collecting repayments, they are not allowed to offer loans.
 If the customer needs another loan, they must make a separate appointment to discuss the borrowing terms to give them time to consider their options.
 During a further visit, a customer is allowed to ask an agent to leave at any time.

 The FCA regulates doorstep loan companies too.
-Still, when it comes to doorstep loans vs payday loans, the recent regulations for payday loan lenders have cleaned up the industry and proved successful.
+Still, when it comes to doorstep loans vs payday loans, the regulations for payday loan lenders have cleaned up the industry and proved successful.
 However, they have not been extended to cover other types of high-cost credit, like doorstep loans.
+(Although, there are new regulations for the rent to own agreements.)
 These companies operate in the poorest regions of the country.
 There, most of their users have little or no credit history.
 Others are unemployed, suffering from family breakups or ill health.
 The Citizen’s Advice Bureau has asked the FCA to extend the payday loan regulation to similar kinds of high-cost credit.
 This will mean that people who can no longer get payday loans will be protected from other forms of credit.

 The loans market is very competitive so you can obtain better deals from both kinds of lenders.
 Payday lenders work within the new regulations and follow voluntary conduct codes in the form of the good practice charter.
 Most payday lenders do follow these codes of conduct to be competitive.
 They also perform credit checks on their customers to ensure that their customers can afford the product.